NateChoe1/zip-bomb/quine/README.md

 ### High level explanation

-In the gzip quine (see the [other article](https://honno.dev/gzip-quine/)), we saw that it's possible to treat DEFLATE payloads as code, and to write a quine which looks like this:
+In the gzip quine (see the [other](https://honno.dev/gzip-quine/) [articles](https://research.swtch.com/zip)), we saw that it's possible to treat DEFLATE payloads as code, and to write a quine which looks like this:

 ```
 gzip header